The UHR Mentoring Scheme

 The approach to quality assurance of mentors is as follows:

-- Prospective mentors, on showing interest in becoming a mentor, will receive a list of criteria from UHR against which they can begin to self- assess against the basic criteria required of mentors.*
+- Prospective mentors, on showing interest in becoming a mentor, will be able to review a list of criteria from UHR against which they can begin to self- assess against the basic criteria required of mentors.*

-- All mentors complete a proforma which captures information re their skills , experience , strengths and relevant know how
+- All mentors complete a Profile Form which captures information relating to their skills, experience, strengths and relevant know-how

 - All mentors undertake a one-day mentoring skills development workshop